-Sometimes just doing the Breech Tilt isn't enough to flip a breech to head down.
+Sometimes just doing one technique, such as the Breech Tilt, isn't enough to flip a breech to head down.
 That's why we start with the 1st Principle of Spinning Babies: Balance.
 Balance means to help the soft tissues of the pelvis and abdomen become symmetrical.

 Using the Three Principles of Spinning Babies we begin with Balance.

 To balance, we must release muscle and ligament tension and help the pelvic joints to be aligned.
 The wrong twist in the wrong place can make the lower uterus less roomy and prevent a baby from being head down.
 Releasing the twist gives more room for the head to settle downward.